elunna/nerfhack-changelog/README.md

 * Instead, wherever a monster or player would have been instakilled, a stoning timer is started for 5 turns.
 * This applies for every instapetrification effect: touching a footrice corpse, being knocked into a footrice, and so on.
 * Footrice only inflict slow stoning for the player and for monsters
+* Related change: the nutrition for lizard corpses has been dramatically reduced.
+The intention is to limiting their use to 1-2 un-stonings per corpse.

 ### Dangerous piercers
 * All piercers are mindless and can grow up into stronger piercers.